Prusa XL Belt Tension Alignment Calibration Guide

 On the right side, I measure 5.05 mm at the centered measurement position with the belter.
 Using the tuner app, I measure 75 Hz.

-Some people aren’t so keen on the Prusa Belt Tuning app.
+Some people aren’t so happy with the Prusa Belt Tuning app.
 Especially in noisy environments, it’s almost impossible to get accurate readings.
-Biqu offers a “Belter,” a digital measuring device that can accurately measure belt tension.
+BIQU offers a “Belter,” a digital measuring device that can accurately measure belt tension.
 I’m very satisfied with it.
 And at just €20, it’s not an expensive purchase.
 You can purchase it here on aliexpress.